heche-psb/wgd/README.md

 wgd ksd families sequence1 sequence2 sequence3 -sr srdata -sp spdata
 ```

+There are 21 columns in the result ks.tsv file besides the index columns `pair` as the unique identifier for each gene pair.
+The `N`, `S`, `dN`, `dN/dS`, `dS`, `l` and `t` are from the codeml results, representing the N estimate, the S estimate, the dN estimate, the dN/dS (omega) estimate, the dS estimate, the log-likelihood and the t estimate, respectively.
+The `alignmentcoverage`, `alignmentidentity` and `alignmentlength` are the information pertaining to the alignment for each family, representing the
 ### wgd mix

 **The mixture model clustering analysis of *K*<sub>S</sub> age distribution**